tchvu3/capacitor-voice-recorder/README.md

-  the promise will reject with the message "MISSING_PERMISSION". if the phone is unable to record then the promise will reject with the message "CANNOT_VOICE_RECORD_ON_THIS_PHONE". if there's a recording already running then the promise will reject with "ALREADY_RECORDING"
+  the promise will reject with the message "MISSING_PERMISSION". if the phone is unable to record then the promise will reject with the message "CANNOT_VOICE_RECORD_ON_THIS_PHONE". if there's a recording already running then the promise will reject with "ALREADY_RECORDING", and if the microphone is being used by other app then the promise will reject with "MICROPHONE_BEING_USED".
   NOTE: in case of unknown error the promise will reject with "FAILED_TO_RECORD"
 ---
 * stopRecording - will stop the recording that previously started. if the function startRecording()